emmonmoses/AngularJS-Session-Captcha-Throttle/README.md

 prompting the user if he needs to continue with the session else, the user is signed out of the app.

 # Captcha
-Am generating random sets of letters, which if it matches your captcha-an alert "true" appears, alert "false" appears.
+Am generating random sets of letters, which if it matches your captcha-an alert "true" appears, else, alert "false" appears.

 # Login throttle
 Am suspending the user for 2 minutes from accessing the login page to the application, after she has made 3 wrong login attempts.